Skip to content Skip to left sidebar Skip to right sidebar Skip to footer

 In 1879 at least 70,000 visitors flocked to Blackpool’s promenade to witness the ‘switching on’ of the UK’s first electric streetlights (eight arc lamps).
 The next significant event was in 1912 when Princess Louise arrived to open the new section of the promenade.
 To celebrate the opening of the section, a display of lights was used to decorate the long promenade.
 Over 10,000 bulbs were used in the show and the visitors were so impressed they persuaded the council to have a light display again the following year.
 This has since become a regular event which takes place every year at the same time.
 The only times that the Blackpool Illuminations have ever been cancelled were during the First and Second World Wars.

-The Blackpool Illuminations run for sixty-six days from the end of August/ early September to November each year.
+The Blackpool Illuminations run for sixty-six days from the end of August/ early September to the end of December/early January each year.
 Over 400,000 lamps and 74 miles of cables and wires are used for the six mile long promenade illuminative display.
 Over the course of the whole festival, more than one million lamps of different shapes and sizes will play their part in the illuminations.

 Hundreds of thousands of visitors come to witness the impressive display each year and many celebrities have been given the honour of switching on the lights over the years.
 They include: Shirley Bassey, the Bee Gees, Westlife, Andrew Lloyd Webber, Terry Wogan, Status Quo, Ken Dodd, Tom Baker, Frank Bruno, Jeremy Clarkson, and Chris de Burgh.